 |Trek Starts In||Kathmandu|

 Your safety is of paramount concern while traveling with Sisne Rover.
 Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
 Every effort will be made to keep to the above itinerary; however, since this adventure entails travelling in remote mountainous regions, we cannot guarantee that we will not deviate from it.
 Weather conditions, health condition of a group member, unexpected natural disasters, etc., can all contribute to changes in the itinerary.
 The leader will try to ensure that the trip runs according to plan, but please be prepared to be flexible if required.

-We will be staying at 3 star level hotel /resort in Kathmandu and in Nepalgunj and tent accommodation during the trek.
+We will be staying at hotel in Kathmandu and in Nepalgunj and tent accommodation during the trek.
 All accommodations are on twin-shared basis.
 Single supplement will be served on request with additional cost.
 We will have rooms with attached washrooms in most parts of the trek but this is not possible in a few remote locations.
 Also understand that single rooms are not easily available in higher elevations like they are in Kathmandu and the lower elevation regions.

 All meals will be provided during trekking while only breakfast will be available in Kathmandu and Nepalgunj.
 There will also be welcome or farewell dinners for guests.
 The most common cuisines in most menus will be Nepalese, Tibetan, Indian and the more common continental.